 Transfer to the airport to connect the flight to Kathmandu.
 We will have a free day in Kathmandu.
 Walk and shop around.
 Our representative will brief you on the Bhutan tour.

-If time permit in the afternoon you can visit these places:
+If time permits in the afternoon you can visit these places:

 Afternoon you can also visit Thimpu Dzong which is the administrative headquarter of Bhutan.
 Late afternoon drive to Paro for an overnight stay.